 The University uses various mechanisms to inform students and employees about the prevention of crime.
-UAPD publishes the Safer Living Guide, which provides information on how to report criminal activity as well as practical steps students and employees can take to prevent theft of property and more serious crimes of violence, including physical and sexual assault, dating violence, domestic violence and stalking.
+UAPD provides the Safer Living Guide - Gadsden Center Edition, which provides information on how to report criminal activity as well as practical steps students and employees can take to prevent theft of property and more serious crimes of violence, including physical and sexual assaults.
 This publication emphasizes that crime and accident prevention starts with the individual, and that becoming informed about the University's safety procedures and services outlined in the guide is a good first step toward preventing crime.